 - You have little to no control: The index is hosted externally, often in the US.
 If network connections are compromised it will not work. - You will not have any say over which web servers within your domain are indexed - You will not have any say over how often the index is updated.
-Google University search only updates every month. - Documents that are only visible internally will not be indexed
+Google University search updates in weekly blocks but only once per month. - Documents that are only visible internally will not be indexed